Catholic Funeral Traditions, Customs, and Beliefs

 Can Catholics be cremated?

 Cremation is allowed in Catholicism, but ashes are explicitly stated as to not be scattered.
 If you choose cremation, your remains must be buried or interred in holy places and cannot be split among family members.
 Cremains cannot be stored at home, in personal jewelry, or scattered in places; a Catholic funeral would not be granted in these cases.
+If you're uncomfortable with the idea of cremation as a Catholic, consider consulting with your religious leader about the implications of cremation and where they feel the lines are drawn in terms of acceptability.

 How long does a Catholic funeral last?